aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Procedure:** First, built-up areas from the [Landscape classification](#Ch05.03) are selected (value 500 reclassified to value 1, others as 0).
-Once reclassified, layer was aggregated to EGV resolution with the workflow `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
+Once reclassified, layer is aggregated to EGV resolution with the workflow `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 At the